iRocker 11’ Ultra All Around Review | 2023

 In addition to new materials, the Ultra 11’ also changes up the deck pad, fin placements, center handle location, and the inflation valve and leash attachments in order to let the board fold in half down the middle (hot-dog style) when deflated.
 Folding the board in half before rolling it up means it will fit into a bag roughly half the size of iRocker’s regular SUP bags.

 While I’ve got no concerns about the durability of the materials and construction, there are some aesthetic concerns that come along with the compact design.
-Because there are now tight folds in the PVC that are repeated each time you put the board away, the coloration on the top layer of PVC does have a tendency to begin to rub off at certain points along the crease.
-So far this appears to only be an aesthetic concern with no indication of any structural issues, and I will be sure to update this review as we get to spend more time with the Ultra-series boards.
+Because there are now tight folds in the PVC that are repeated each time you put the board away, the coloration on the top layer of PVC does have a tendency to begin to rub off at certain points along the crease. with over a year of testing this construction we’ve found this to be a cosmetic issue rather than a structural one.

 The deck pad still uses what appears to be the same logo-embossed deck pad material that is on the Original 11’ All Around, but the shape of the pad is shortened and split down the middle to accommodate the new compact design.
 Otherwise, those familiar with iRocker’s boards will see many similarities with the built-in features on the Ultra 11’.